chili

 If no input argument is given, a short help summary is shown (same as when typing help chili).

-Up to two output arguments are returned:
+Up to three output arguments are returned:

 Input: Spin system